yashmulgaonkar/SquareLineStudio_boardpackages/README.md

 - Use code blocks: This makes your code easier to read.

+### To Do

+- [ ] Add board package for [LILYGO T4 S3](https://www.lilygo.cc/products/t4-s3)
+- [ ] Add board package for [LILYGO T-Encoder Pro](https://www.lilygo.cc/products/t-encoder-plus)
+- [ ] Cross Platform Compatibility
+  - [x] Windows
+  - [ ] Linux
+  - [ ] MacOS

 ## License

 This repository is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the [`LICENSE`](https://github.com/yashmulgaonkar/SquareLineStudio_boardpackages/blob/main/LICENSE) file for more details.

 ---

 Thank you for using SquareLine Studio board packages!
-If you have any questions or need further assistance, feel free to open an issue.
+If you have any questions or need further assistance, feel free to open an issue or email me at info@yashmulgaonkar.com.